 - Ask questions!
 All our teachers are super friendly, and they don’t bite.
 They love it when people ask questions about the material.
 We welcome everyone who wants to learn to dance, so sometimes there’s too many people for the teachers to individually watch everybody for each move.
 So if you’re not sure what’s going on, or just want something explained a little more then sing out (you don’t have to actually sing, although that would be funny!).
 Chances are if you aren’t sure of something then other people aren’t too, and you’ll be a hero for asking!

 - Progressing to Level 2: The Level 1 class syllabus has been designed so that you can learn some of the basic fundamentals to be able to social dance.
-By the end of the set you will have learned at least six or seven moves and be able to string them together.
+By the end of the set you will have learned at least eight or nine moves and be able to string them together.
 But dancing can be hard!
 The footwork is confusing, and there’s music and moves and a pesky partner that you have to think about!
-Level 2 assumes that you are confident and capable at all the moves covered in both Level 1 A and B. You can do more than two sets of Level 1 if you found it difficult the first time round, repeating the same material can mean that you gain confidence and enjoyment from your growing abilities, rather than have a whole lot of new ideas introduced in Level 2.
+Level 2 intro assumes that you are confident and capable at all the moves covered in both Level 1 A and B. You can do more than two sets of Level 1 if you found it difficult the first time round, repeating the same material can mean that you gain confidence and enjoyment from your growing abilities, rather than have a whole lot of new ideas introduced in Level 2 intro.
 The ability to social dance will make a big difference to you being ready, so come out to the bar with us after class a few times!
 If you’re not sure what level you should be in, ask your teachers to dance with you and they can give you an idea.
-Level 2 consists of 6 sets with new moves in each, so you should aim to complete all of these before considering Level 3.
+Level 2 intro consists of 2 sets that build on the level 1 moves, so you should aim to complete both of these before considering Level 2+ and Level 3.